nwsw/nwcplugin-api/api/overview.md

 # NWC Object Plugin API

 ## Object Type Naming Conventions
-Starting in version 2.75, NoteWorthy Composer includes support for a new generic object type, that internally is of type `User`.
+NoteWorthy Composer Version 2.75 includes support for a new generic object type, that internally is of type `User`.
 This object includes a sub-type which can be subclassed using Lua plugin scripts.
 An example custom NWC object represented by `nwctxt` is shown here: